Skip to main content

 Identifier

-This page describes the Identifier element for RegistryObject and not one of the Identifier child elements found in CitationMetadata or RelatedInfo.
+This page describes the Identifier element for RegistryObject and not one of the Identifier child elements found in CitationMetadata or RelatedInfo, however the Identifier Type vocabulary is the same and may be used for all three elements.

 Meaning & purpose